Example TOC images on the JMIR homepage:

 Any file being prepared for use as an article’s TOC image must adhere to the following rules and guidelines:

-- We prefer PNG format.
-JPG is possible as well but because this is a compressed format there are often quality issues (compression artifacts), which is why we prefer PNG.
+- We only accept PNG format.
+Because JPG is a compressed format, there are often quality issues (compression artifacts), so we only permit PNG format to avoid low-quality images.

 - To make sure your image is good, please refrain from choosing anything in a portrait ratio as use of whitespace around the image is prohibited.